An Enjoyable Quintet Program - TONIGHT! (05/04)

 Re: An Enjoyable Quintet Program - TONIGHT!
 (05/04)

-the elephant wrote: Fri May 05, 2023 12:04 am Both of them went very well.
+Now tell us the story, Uncle Elephant!the elephant wrote: ↑Fri May 05, 2023 12:04 am Both of them went very well.
 Our programming is always pretty popular.
 And our personalities work well with the crowd as we take turns introducing the pieces.
 And everyone seems to really like my arrangement of "Tico-Tico no Fubá" and my story about Donald Duck singing it in 1942.

 Blake